 The Committee on Review shall assist faculty members and academic professionals in resolving differences over personnel matters within the purview of the FSE, including performance evaluation.
-The Committee shall not consider appeals of recommendations made by the Dean’s Advisory Council but shall consider situations for which no regular channels for appeal exist, or after all normal appeal procedures within the FSE have been exhausted.
-The Committee shall use non-adversarial, fact-finding procedures, and will report its findings and its recommendations to the Dean.
+The committee shall not consider appeals of recommendations made by the Dean’s Advisory Council but shall consider situations for which no regular channels for appeal exist, or after all normal appeal procedures within the FSE have been exhausted.
+The committee shall use non-adversarial, fact-finding procedures, and will report its findings and its recommendations to the dean.
 The committee shall also consider policies and procedures relating to student organizations, safety, welfare, and rights.
-The Committee membership shall consist of one tenured faculty member from each of the Schools in the FSE and an academic professional selected by the Dean’s Academic Professional Advisory Council.
-If the Council is not in place at the time when a member is to be selected, then the academic professional representative will be elected by the academic professionals of the FSE through e-mail ballot conducted by the Secretary of the AFSE.
+The committee membership shall consist of one tenured faculty member from each of the schools in the FSE and an academic professional selected by the Dean’s Academic Professional Advisory Council.
+If the council is not in place at the time when a member is to be selected, then the academic professional representative will be elected by the academic professionals of the FSE through email ballot conducted by the secretary of the AFSE.

 FSE-wide faculty search committees will be formed with membership from each candidate school within FSE.
-These committees, and their chairpersons, are appointed by the Dean or her/his designee.
+These committees, and their chairpersons, are appointed by the dean or their designee.

-The Dean may appoint such other committees as are necessary to carry on the business of the FSE on an on-going, or ad hoc, basis.
+The dean may appoint other committees as are necessary to carry on the business of the FSE on an on-going basis.

 ARTICLE EIGHT.
 DISTRIBUTION

-Copies of the approved Bylaws will be provided to each member of the AFSE by the Secretary or the appropriate staff member appointed by the Dean.
+Copies of the approved bylaws will be provided to each member of the AFSE by the secretary of the AFSE or by the appropriate staff member appointed by the dean.

 ARTICLE NINE.
 CLARIFICATION AND HIGHER AUTHORITY

-In areas not specifically addressed by this document, the FSE and its units adhere to Arizona State University policies as outlined in the Academic Affairs Policies and Procedures (ACD) Manual and those of the ABOR policy manual.
-Should any policy or procedure defined in these Bylaws conflict with a policy or procedure defined in the ACD Manual, the ACD Manual takes precedence.
-If there is a conflict between the ACD manual and ABOR manual, the ABOR manual takes precedence over all lower levels of policy or bylaw.
-Questions of clarification should be directed to the Executive Committee, which will review areas of ambiguity and bring a recommended interpretation to the Dean.
+In areas not specifically addressed by this document, the FSE and its units adhere to Arizona State University policies as outlined in the ACD and those of the ABOR policy manual.
+Should any policy or procedure defined in these bylaws conflict with a policy or procedure defined in the ACD, the ACD takes precedence.
+If there is a conflict between the ACD and ABOR manual, the ABOR manual takes precedence over all lower levels of policy or bylaw.
+Questions of clarification should be directed to the Executive Committee, which will review areas of ambiguity and bring a recommended interpretation to the dean.

 ARTICLE TEN.
 PROPOSED AMENDMENTS TO THE BYLAWS

-Proposals for Amendments to the Bylaws must be sent to the members of the AFSE at least ten days prior to the date on which action is to be taken upon them.
+Proposals for amendments to the bylaws must be sent to the members of the AFSE at least 10 days prior to the date on which action is to be taken upon them.
 This provision is not subject to a motion to suspend the rules.

-Amendments to the Bylaws require voting according to the voting rules of Sec.
-6B and 6C except that a two-thirds majority of the returned ballots is required.
+Amendments to the bylaws require voting according to the voting rules of Section 6B and 6C except that a two-thirds majority of the returned ballots is required.